 The Council is also responsible for the financial and management arrangements of the West Yorkshire Pension Fund and a separate assessment of the adequacy of these arrangements is also required.
-The following internal arrangements are in place to provide the Council with the necessary assurance.
+The following internal arrangements a in place to provide the Council with the necessary assurance.

-- The West Yorkshire Pension Fund has adopted the Council approved approach to risk management - Risk registers are maintained and management action plans (MAPs) are in place for risks assessed as requiring active management - Risks are monitored and MAPs reassessed regularly - A risk management report is submitted annually to the WYPF Joint Advisory Group.
+The West Yorkshire Pension Fund has adopted the Council approved approach to risk management.
+Risk registers are maintained and management action plans (MAPs) are in place for risks assessed as requiring active management.
+Risks are monitored and MAPs reassessed regularly.
+A risk management report is submitted annually to the WYPF Joint Advisory Group.

-There are not expected to be any issues arising from the annual report and review to be submitted to the Joint Advisory Group meeting in July 2017
+There are not expected to be any issues arising from the annual report and review to be submitted to the Joint Advisory Group meeting in July 2018.

-8. Statement
+9. Statement

+We are satisfied that an effective system of internal control has been in place throughout the financial year and is ongoing.
 Over the coming year we propose to take steps to address the challenges identified above to further enhance our governance arrangements.
 We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review.

-Signed:

-Councillor Susan Hinchcliffe, Leader of Council
+Signed: Councillor Susan Hinchcliffe, Leader of Council Signed: Kersten England, Chief ExecutiveScope and Purpose

-Signed:

-Kersten England, Chief Executive